 How does this translate into the workplace?

 Striping it back to the bare skin and bones, adhocracy culture describes an organisation that runs by the seat of its pants.
-Reactive and welcoming to change, leaders encourage teams to turn projects and goals on their head when necessary and at lightening speed.
+Reactive and welcoming to change, leaders encourage teams to turn projects and goals on their head when necessary and at lightning speed.
 Whereas traditional hierarchical companies build walls and systems for risk defense, adhocracy laughs in the face of routine and stability.

 The adrenaline junkie of the business culture world, these companies speed through developments and change with the seasons.
 Fully adaptive and focused primarily on future business trends (known as futurism if you didn't get the memo); the rough-and-ready mentality of adhoc promotes dynamic product development and an urgency to keep moving with technology and growth.